International Business Concentration

 By meeting with your faculty advisor and creating a plan of study this will allow you to finish your degree in a more timely manner.
 The EIGHT foundation courses need to be completed and the college gpa guidelines need to be met to become a full major.

-CBE has implemented priority application deadlines for all majors and minors excluding Economics.
+CBE has implemented priority application deadlines for all majors and minors excluding MSCM and Economics.